scrubwod/scrubwod.github.io/_posts/2019-10-06-my-first-real-class.md

 so you can more easily reuse a lot of the same potential energy. **Science!**

-#### Muscle Ups
+#### Bar Muscle Ups

+During the warm up, the coach mentioned that we need to think of getting our hips close to the bar.
+I thought I understood, but when I did an attempt, I didn't get my hips anywhere near the bar; I basically just did a kipping pull up, drawing my chest to the bar.
+After using the box, I more closely understand that if you kip with enough power to maintain a relatively straight arm, you'll draw the bar to your abs/hips; If you draw your arm in like a pull up, you'll just get your sternum to the bar, making it harder to transition above the bar.
+(*I think the ring muscle up is different and definitely requires more strength, but that's not even a concern right now.*)

-I couldn't do a real muscle up because I didn't really understand the mechanics.
-After using the box, I more closely understand how my body could achieve the movement.
-I quickly figured out that jumping was getting me up to a position where my arms were mostly already extended.
+On the box I quickly figured out that jumping was getting me up to a position where my arms were mostly already extended.
 It was then a matter of a tiny push up to complete.
 I don't know if it was cheating, but my body was already toast at this point of the WOD and I didn't care.

 This feels like what I was missing at the first attempt.
 I didn't use the kipping motion from my legs to simulate a jump and get my hips closer to the